Google Posts Are Here to Stay!

 In late March, Google My Business (GMB) reopened Google Posts for use by multi-location brands through its API.
 Have you taken advantage yet?
-If not, you definitely should, and do so before they shut off again.
+If not, you definitely should.
 Why?
 Because in a world of declining organic reach and impressions, there's significant media value in Google Posts.
 And did I mention it's virtually free, other than the time it takes to post.
 This makes Google Posts a low-cost, high-ROI digital strategy that will not only increase your local market reach, impressions, recall, and engagement rates, they will also help you generate traffic to your website or store, and are even reported to improve your overall local search ranking!

-While some specifics about Google Posts for multi-location businesses remain in Google's infamous black box (like when / if it's going to shut the feature off) this hopefully informative blog post will give you:
+While some specifics about Google Posts for multi-location businesses remain in Google's infamous black box, this hopefully informative blog post will give you:

 - Brief background on Google Posts for multi-location businesses